harness/developer-hub/docs/continuous-delivery/cd-execution/cd-general-steps/container-step.md

 ### Image

-1. Enter the image and tag to use for this container.
-For example, `maven:3.6.3-jdk-8` or `curlimages/curl:7.73.0`.
+1. Enter the image and tag to use for this container, for example: `maven:3.6.3-jdk-8` or `curlimages/curl:7.73.0`.

-If you are fetching the image from a provider that requires a FQN (fully-qualified name), such as GCR or ECR, of the Docker image, use the FQN here.
+If you are fetching the image from a provider that requires the Docker image's FQN (fully-qualified name), such as GCR or ECR, use the FQN here.

 Here are some examples: